 Management thinker, Peter Drucker has rightly said: “If You Can’t Measure It, You Can’t Improve It”.
 The only way to improve your OTIF parameters is to bring in complete visibility and control over shipments in transit.
 Let us identify ways by which technology can help you to do so.

-- Better temperature compliance for goods-in-transit & in storage – For perishable and temperature-sensitive products, it is very important to maintain the required temperature throughout the supply chain.
-Real-time monitoring, conflict alerts and notifications in case of any deviation can help one improve their OTIF targets.
+For perishable and temperature-sensitive products, it is very important to maintain the required temperature throughout the supply chain.
+Real-time monitoring, conflict alerts, and notifications in case of any deviation can help one improve their OTIF targets.

-- One integrated platform to track all your shipments – Imagine if there is one platform to track all your shipments in-transit, regardless of the GPS device being used by your transporter.
+Imagine one platform that can track all your shipments in transit, regardless of the GPS device being used by your transporter.
 Imagine the same platform giving you the option to track market vehicles where there is no GPS device.
-Such a platform will definitely empower a shipper to track all the shipments and reduce manual intervention.
+Such a platform will definitely empower a shipper to track all shipments and reduce manual intervention.

-- Data-driven decision making – it always helps when you make decisions not based on gut or experience but based on data.
-If the shipper has insights like ETA for all the shipments, a list of delayed shipments on a given day, complete analysis of vendor performance for the past 1 year, etc, then he/she can achieve better on-time compliance.
+It always helps when you make decisions not based on gut or experience but based on data.
+If the shipper has insights like ETA, delayed shipments, vendor performance, etc, then he/she can achieve better on-time compliance.

-- Electronic Proof of Delivery – A simple mobile-based solution to capture the proof of delivery will give the shipper instant feedback on the quality of delivery and take necessary steps in case of any discrepancies.
-It’s even easier to handle customer disputes when photos and GPS time stamps are available for every delivered order.
+A simple mobile-based solution to capture the proof of delivery will give the shipper instant feedback on the quality of delivery and take necessary steps in case of any discrepancies.
+When every delivered order has photographs and GPS time stamps, it makes handling consumer claims comparatively simpler.

-Elixia tech’s Integrated platform (IP) provides you end to end visibility of your products until the time it reaches the customers.
+Elixia Tracking Solution provides you end-to-end visibility of your products until the time it reaches the customers.
 This solution provides real-time visibility of shipments and generates predictive signals in case of any deviations.
 Our recent launch of the Vendor Performance module helps you weed out non-performing vendors.
 All this put together will definitely help in improving the OTIF parameters of your deliveries.